Nocturnal Emissions and Their Significance: A Scientific Overview

 Cultural and Historical Views

 Nocturnal emissions are generally seen as normal and harmless in Western medicine.
-However, in systems like Traditional Chinese Medicine (TCM) and Ayurveda, frequent emissions are often believed to drain vital energy, such as jing in TCM or ojas in Ayurveda.
-These traditions emphasize the importance of conserving one's life force to maintain overall well-being.
+However, in systems like Traditional Eastern Medicine (TEM) and Ayurveda, frequent emissions are often believed to drain vital energy, such as jing in TEM or ojas in Ayurveda.

 Testosterone and Fertility

-- They do not harm fertility or sperm quality
+- Do not harm fertility or sperm quality

 - May reflect healthy reproductive system function